Mixed fully nonlinear local and nonlocal elliptic operators in Heisenberg group: Preliminaries

-One can see that the Jacobian determinant of the dilation $\Phi_\lambda$ is $\lambda^Q$, where $Q=2N+2$, which is the homogeneous dimension of the Heisenberg group.
+denotes the ball of radius $R$ around $\xi_0$ in $\mathbbm{H}^N.$ One can see that the Jacobian determinant of the dilation $\Phi_\lambda$ is $\lambda^Q$, where $Q=2N+2$, which is the homogeneous dimension of the Heisenberg group.
 Let us consider $2N\times(2N+1)$ matrix whose rows are the coefficients of the vector fields $X_i$, i.e.,

 for $x=(\xi_1,\dots,\xi_N)^T$ and $y=(\xi_{N+1},\dots,\xi_{2N})^T$.
 Then the Heisenberg gradient of a function $\Phi:\mathbb{R}^{2N+1} \longrightarrow \mathbb{R}$ is given by

 where $\nabla$ denotes the usual gradient.
 Also, the Heisenberg Hessian of $\Phi$ is given by